Aitia-IIOT/ah-auth-ruler-script/README.md

 # Arrowhead Authorization Ruler

-Updates the authorization rules within a local cloud based on systems' metadata and service definitions using the SysOp certificate of a local cloud.
+Updates the authorization rules within a local cloud based on systems' name or metadata and service definitions using the SysOp certificate of a local cloud.

 ## Requiriments